tbon27/HTML-CSS-Projects/Resort-Project/README.md

 ### Welcome to my HTML and CSS Projects repository!

-The purpose of this repository is to store my Resort Project
+The purpose of this repository is to store my project files for the Resort Project website.

-- This page is an example home page for a Fantasy travel company.
+- This page is an example home page for a vacation resort travel company.
 It's styled using CSS and contains a navbar, image containers, and a form.